PJHkorea/jax-softmax-bypass/docs/EXTENSION_GUIDE.md

 ```

 - **MoE Hardware Verification:** When profiling the exported HLO assembly block via Section 2, verify that **no conditional branching or dynamically sized allocation kernels (`alloc`) exist inside the expert routing loop**.
 The static padding forces the compiler to treat the entire multi-expert MoE layout as a parallelized, deterministic matrix contraction lane, yielding maximum execution throughput.

+### 4. Reference Production Blueprint (Target implementation at examples/moe_router_blueprint.py)

+For a complete architectural integration, the system isolates individual routing channels using inline bitwise operations and a zero-recompilation matrix allocation grid.
+This layout completely eliminates Python loop stalls and structural array mutations across the device cluster.

+*(Note: The full implementation of `StaticMoEWaveRouter` utilizing `bypass_rectifiers.taylor_glu.HomeostaticTaylorGluCore` can be found in the referenced project files under `examples/moe_router_blueprint.py`, implementing static tensor padding, branchless slot mapping, and parallel expert execution).*